Edirom/Edirom-Online/README.md

 **Clarinet quintet op.34 by Weber**

 The third version of Webers clarinet quintet op.34 was created 2022 by Virtueller Forschungsverbund Edirom (ViFE) honoring Prof. Dr. Joachim Veit on the occasion of his retirement.
-The edition includes digital facsimiles, music that is encoded in MEI and visualized with , annotations and texts.
+The edition includes digital facsimiles, music that is encoded in MEI and visualized with [Verovio], annotations and texts.
   * publication of [Webers clarinet quintet]

   <img src="./.github/images/EdiromOnline_WeberKlarinettenquintettOp34_2022.jpg" width="80%">